 3. Ensured order tracking for customer satisfaction

-On tracking the orders effectively, the business is now in a better position to keep customers happy.
-It is not important whether they seek for an update on the exact positioning of the products of their potential orders placed, or want to create the reformation to a previous order or the invoice, the system will be able to update them in record time.
+By tracking the orders effectively, the business is now in a better position to keep customers happy.
+It is not important whether they seek an update on the exact positioning of the products of their potential orders placed, or want to create the reformation to a previous order or the invoice, the system will be able to update them in record time.
 It is not a piece of the matter who the customers are contacting the company.

 In conclusion, it would be better to say!

 Nevertheless, approving these customers and their enhancing standards come with challenges.
-If B2B remains a vital part of the business, the next step is to identify which type of B2B order management system solution will work and in which best way.
+If B2B remains a vital part of the business, the next step is to identify which type of B2B Order Management System solution will work and in which best way.